Battleme: Habitual Love Songs (2016)

+For Battleme's next album, Drenik decided to self-produce, working in his home studio as well as tracking at Revolver Studio with Collin Hegna in Portland, OR.

 On October 29, 2015, Billboard premiered the first track, "Shake Shake", off Battleme's upcoming record Habitual Love Songs.
 The record was released on January 15, 2016, via El Camino Media.
 On December 19, 2015, the track was featured on Seattle's KEXP as "Song of the Day".

 In January 2016, "Habitual Love Songs" was released to positive reviews, with Relix noting, "From the driving riff and disaffected vocals of 'Shake Shake' to the jangly Wilco-sequel country sheen of 'Back To You', Battleme delivers something for everyone."
 The album premiered on BlackBook that same month, with the blog stating it's "full of sexually charged, slithery, Stones-like blues rockers."

 In October 2016, Drenik's full band embarked on a headlining tour of Europe, ending with five live appearances in Greece.
-The shows were well received, with a number of show reviews, like Greece's FeelA RockA, concluding, "Without exaggeration, this is one of the best live performance I have attended.
-Battleme reached the bar sky high, earning full respect from the audience."